 As a college we are very appreciative of people who give up their free time to help our students and impart valuable knowledge and skills.
-However we also recognise the importance of effective safeguarding practices to ensure the safety and well-being of our students.
+However we also recognise the importance of effective safeguarding practices to ensure the safety and well-being of our students and staff.

 To this end we require comprehensive contact details as well as up to date Disclosure and Barring Service (DBS) Certificates for anyone regularly volunteering on the school site.